Root Cause – The Dangers of a Root Canal Your Dentist May Not Be Telling You

-With hindsight, the first signs for the man in the documentary, that his root canal was causing him problems was a panic attack.
-Interestingly, he had the panic attack ten years after the root canal procedure.
+With hindsight, the first sign for the man in the documentary that his root canal was causing him problems was a panic attack.
+Interestingly, he had a panic attack ten years after the root canal procedure.
 Quickly, his panic attacks were followed by anxiety and chronic fatigue.

 There are many other health consequences of a root canal.

 According to Holistic Dentist and author of “Let the tooth be told” Dr. Dawn Ewing, Ph.D.,

 98% of women who had breast cancer have a root canal on the same side as their offending breast malignancy.